DuyHung-Le/Tweets-analysis/README.md

 # Tweets-analysis
-Clean, cluster tweets using dbscan and kmeans algorithms, visualize the most popular topics based on tweets in Gephi.
+Clean, cluster tweets from London (around 2k tweets in total) using dbscan and k-means, visualize all tweets and the most popular topics in Gephi.

 Here is one example of the results.
 ![Example](data/dbscan_gephi.png)